Valeprogr/study-blockchain-js/README.md

 1. **Running the Blockchain Example**

-   After installing the dependencies, you can run the `blockchain` example in your terminal using Node.js:
+   Once the dependencies are installed, run the `blockchain` example in your terminal:

    ```bash
    node index.js